responding in times of crises

 – Strengthening the humanitarian development peace nexus in protracted settings by aligning development and humanitarian programming to improve education, health and livelihoods

-– Reducing risks and increasing resilience of communities to cope with conflict, climate change and natural disasters
+– Reducing risks and increasing resilience of communities to cope with climate change and natural disasters

 – Enhancing inclusion and participation in national transformation processes and economic growth

-– Introducing gender awareness and WASH trainings in IDP camps and encouraging participation of women in community meetings and decision-making
+– Introducing gender awareness and WASH trainings and encouraging participation of women in community meetings and decision-making